How To Feed A Loon

 For an extra punch of flavor, drizzle about another tablespoon of sesame oil over the beef mixture just before serving.
 Thinly sliced scallions add depth of flavor and are a nice pop of color, too.

 EXPERT TIP: Once you pour the sauce into the hot wok, you’ll need to stir it constantly.
 The cornstarch in the sauce will act as a thickener and it only takes 1 to 2 minutes for the sauce to thicken.
-Keep stirring and have your prepared steak strips ready to go once you reached an almost glaze-like consistency.
+Keep stirring and have your prepared steak strips ready to go once you reach an almost glaze-like consistency.

 A person pouring a brown sauce into a wok filled with oil and garlic and ginger.